 The WLC helps us build a culture and workplace environment that are hospitable to career and home-life balance for both women and men.
 Our efforts have attracted notice: the firm has been named to the prestigious 50 Best Law Firms for Women by Working Mother in 2017, 2015, 2014, 2011 and 2009.
 This ranking recognizes our firm for its exceptional family friendly policies and career and business development initiatives that allow not only for the retention of women in law, but also for the opportunities for women attorneys to advance in leadership positions.

 Progress and Commitment

 In 2017, 57 percent of Drinker Biddle lawyers promoted to partner were women.
 Our percentage of female equity partners has steadily risen over the last three years to nearly 22 percent.
 Women comprised 50 percent of our partner-track associates in 2015—a significant leap from five years prior, when that same statistic was just 12 percent.

-One-third of our elected managing partners are women, 50 percent of our firm's appointed Executive Management Team is women, as are 36 percent of our regional partners-in-charge (heads of office) and 40 percent of our practice group chairs and vice chairs.
+Fifty percent of our elected managing partners are women, 50 percent of our firm's appointed Executive Management Team is women, as are 36 percent of our regional partners-in-charge (heads of office) and 40 percent of our practice group chairs and vice chairs.